bartificer/programming-by-stealth/docs/pbs35.md

 ## Solution to PBS 34 Challenge

-At the end of [the previous instalment](https://bartificer.net/pbs34) I set the challenge of creating unit tests for the `bartificer.linkToolkit.js` JavaScript API we built together much earlier in this series, and which I then finessed a little before releasing as [an open source project on GitHub](https://github.com/bbusschots/bartificer_linkToolkit_js).
-We made a start on the test suite together, and the assignment was to continue building tests for more of the functions, starting with the function `bartificer.linkToolkit.markExternal()`, and continuing from there for as much or as little as you felt would be helpful to your learning.
+At the end of [the previous instalment](https://pbs.bartificer.net/pbs34) I set the challenge of creating unit tests for the `bartificer.linkToolkit.js` JavaScript API we built together much earlier in this series, and which I then finessed a little before releasing as [an open source project on GitHub](https://github.com/bbusschots/bartificer_linkToolkit_js).
+We made a start on the test suite together.
+The assignment was to continue building tests for more of the functions, starting with the function `bartificer.linkToolkit.markExternal()`, and continuing from there for as much or as little as you felt would be helpful to your learning.

-As a quick reminder, `bartificer.linkToolkit.markExternal()` is supposed to scan an HTML document, or, part of an HTML document, find all the links that have a `target` of `_blank`, and inject an icon into the document after the link to mark the fact that the link opens in a new window/tab.
+As a quick reminder, `bartificer.linkToolkit.markExternal()` is supposed to scan an HTML document, or part of an HTML document, find all the links that have a `target` of `_blank`, and inject an icon into the document after the link to mark the fact that the link opens in a new window/tab.
 Basically, it’s a courtesy to the viewers of the page to make it easier to see which links will navigate the current window/tab to a new location, and which will open up a new window/tab.

 A test runner file was provided as part of the starting point for the challenge (`test/index.html`).
 It contains a `div` with the special ID `qunit-fixture`, which we’ll call _the fixture_.
 The fixture contains a bulleted list of links, one per list item.
 These links contain a nice mixture of different destination URLs, targets, and `rel` attributes.
-As we learned in the previous instalment, what makes the fixture special is that QUnit re-sets it back to how it was when the page loaded after each QUnit test finishes executing.
+As we learned in the previous instalment, what makes the fixture special is that QUnit resets it back to how it was when the page loaded after each QUnit test finishes executing.
 This means that each test gets to work on a pristine version of the fixture.
 Just to highlight this point again, the reset happens after every test, not after every assertion.

-Bearing all this in mind, a QUnit test for a function that alters the DOM should use the following you basic approach:
+Bearing all this in mind, a QUnit test for a function that alters the DOM should use the following basic approach:

 1. Call the function on the fixture – if the function works as expected, this should result in the DOM being altered.
 2. Call one or more assertions.
 Using jQuery, these assertions should check that DOM has indeed been altered in the expected way.

 My approach to testing the `bartificer.linkToolkit.markExternal()` function is to break the task into a number of separate tests.
-One test to validate that the function works as expected when called without specifying any options – that is, with all the options at their default value.
-Then, separate tests for each of the supported options.
-Each of these tests starts by calling the function on the fixture with the appropriate options specified, followed by the assertions for checking that function altered the content of the fixture as expected.
+One test is to validate that the function works as expected when called without specifying any options – that is, with all the options at their default value.
+Then, I added separate tests for each of the supported options.
+Each of these tests starts by calling the function on the fixture with the appropriate options specified, followed by the assertions for checking that the function altered the content of the fixture as expected.

 Since these assertions rely heavily on jQuery, this is a good opportunity for some jQuery practice/revision.